filipedrmorgado/WeatherApp-Android/README.md

 # Weather app

-Please take into account this was a fast paced, simple MVVM weather app creation with everything below mentioned used, to display the weather in a simple way following the weather app designed provided.
+Please take into account this was a fast paced, simple MVVM weather app creation with everything below mentioned used, to display the weather in a clean way following the weather app designed provided.

 If you want to take a look into a more structed codebase, with better practices uses and overwall more quality, please consider taking a look at: